ESMValGroup/ESMValCore/doc/recipe/overview.rst

 of them and can do the automatic translation when needed.
 It will even do the translation in the preprocessed file so the diagnostic does not have to deal with this complexity, setting the short name in all files to match the one used by the recipe.
-For example, if ``sic`` is requested, ESMValTool will find ``sic`` or ``siconc`` depending on the project, but all preprocessed files while use ``sic`` as their short_name.
+For example, if ``sic`` is requested, ESMValCore will find ``sic`` or ``siconc`` depending on the project, but all preprocessed files while use ``sic`` as their short_name.
 If the recipe requested ``siconc``, the preprocessed files will be identical except that they will use the short_name